Man Files Lawsuit against Snapchat Developers, Claiming App Caused Accident Injuries

 Maynard recently filed a lawsuit for his medical bills and living expenses against both McGee and the developers of the app.
 Maynard claims in the suit that this is far from the first time that Snapchat has been made aware of the dangers posed by the speed filter, and online petitions have long called for its removal.
 Maynard’s lawsuit argues that Snapchat nevertheless refuses to take down the filter.
 The complaint states that Snapchat has a “responsibility to act reasonably to take steps to eliminate risks associated with their products,” and that, since they failed to remove the filter as reason demanded, the company should be held financially responsible for the harm that resulted to Maynard.

-If you or someone you love has been injured by a distracted or otherwise reckless driver in a New York car accident, contact the experienced and trial-ready Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, in Marlboro at 845-236-4111, or in Kingston at 845-331-4100.
+If you or someone you love has been injured by a distracted or otherwise reckless driver in a New York car accident, contact the experienced and trial-ready Kingston attorney for auto accidents at Rusk Wadlin Heppner & Martuscello for a consultation on your claims, in Marlboro at 845-236-4111, or in Kingston at 845-331-4100.